 Federal and state law recognize two types of harassment:

-- Quid pro quo harassment – this occurs when someone's continued employment, or a possible promotion, is based on whether or not they submit to or reject sexual advances by a supervisor or coworker.
+Quid pro quo harassment – When someone’s continued employment, or a possible promotion, is based on whether or not they submit to or reject sexual advances by a supervisor or coworker.
 Even if an employee submits to the sexual comment or advance, it does not bar them from filing a complaint.

-- Hostile work environment – this type of harassment occurs when a supervisor or coworker makes sexual comments or advances toward an employee, through unwelcome verbal or physical conduct, that interferes with the employee's ability to perform their job and/or creates an intimidating workplace environment.
+Hostile work environment – When a supervisor or coworker makes sexual comments or advances toward an employee, through unwelcome verbal or physical conduct, that interferes with the employee’s ability to perform their job and/or creates an intimidating workplace environment.

 Employees may hesitate to report sexual harassment out of fear of retaliation.
 You should know that it is unlawful for an employer to retaliate against an employee for opposing an unlawful discriminatory practice or making a charge of sexual harassment.
 In New York, the law offers protection against retaliation from your employer.

 Common examples of sexual harassment include: